-Landslides resulting from extreme weather are an ever increasing concern for Southwestern Pennsylvania, which is the most landslide susceptible area in Pennsylvania2.
+Landslides resulting from extreme weather are an ever increasing concern for Southwestern Pennsylvania, which is the most landslide susceptible area in Pennsylvania.2.
 There are currently 350+ active landslides in the region with an estimated repair cost of \$235 million.
-The 2023-2026 TIP dedicates \$65.4 million in funding to remediate 13 of the most critical landslides in the region.
-The \$65.4 million in TIP funds are in addition to and do not include the millions in A-409 District Maintenance funding that will be used to remediate landslides.
+The 2025-2028 TIP dedicates \$65.4 million in funding to remediate 13 of the most critical landslides in the region.
+The \$67.9 million in TIP funds are in addition to and do not include the millions in A-409 District Maintenance funding that will be used to remediate landslides.
 Dedicating TIP funds to remediate landslides takes scarce funds away from other high priority TIP projects.

 Along with congestion reduction, the other main component of SPC's Congestion Mitigation and Air Quality (CMAQ) program is the selection of projects that contribute to attainment or maintenance of the national ambient air quality standards (NAAQS) for ozone, carbon monoxide (CO), and particulate matter (PM).
-The CMAQ program in the 2023-2026 TIP funds projects including development of a Wilkinsburg Transit Center; development of mobility hubs and other active transportation facilities; traffic signal upgrades; TDM programs; and, corridor improvements.
+The CMAQ program in the 2025-2028 TIP funds projects including development of a Wilkinsburg Transit Center; development of mobility hubs and other active transportation facilities; traffic signal upgrades; TDM programs; and, corridor improvements.

-In addition to the congestion reduction benefits discussed previously in the Congestion Reduction and Reliability Section, the newly approved CMAQ projects provide benefits to the air quality in the region by reducing:
+In addition to the congestion reduction benefits discussed previously in the Congestion Reduction and Reliability Section, the newly approved CMAQ projects provide benefits to the air quality in the region by reducing ozone, volatile organic compounds, Nitrogen Oxides, Carbon Monoxide and fine particulate matter.